banuakman/BudgetTracker/README.md

 ## Contributers

-Initial files are provided by Trilogy Education Services, LLC.There were no other collaborators for this project.
+Initial files are provided by Trilogy Education Services, LLC.
+There were no other collaborators for this project.

 ## Tests